 If you buy a home without having it inspected by a professional, you may end up owning a property with a lot of necessary repairs.
-While minor fixes can usually be turned into do-it-yourself projects, major defects can cost you lots of money and cause you to overpay for the home.
-Investopedia further explains what to expect when having your home inspected.
+While small issues may not be a reason to nix the home sale, major defects can affect your decision to buy or can help you make a more reasonable offer.

-The inspector will review a property's key components, including the house's roof, garage and foundation for any problems on the exterior.
-Missing shingles or cracks in gutters could result in roof damage, while an unsettled or shifting foundation could mean an expensive repair is in your future.
+The inspector will review a property's key exterior components, including the house's roof, garage and foundation.
+In doing so, they are looking for defects and failures — missing shingles or cracks in gutters could result in roof damage, while an unsettled or shifting foundation could mean an expensive repair is in your future.

 Inside, the inspector will check important systems that are costly to repair and replace.
 If your soon-to-be home has leaks or problems with water pressure, it likely has something to do with the plumbing.
 Wiring can also be expensive to fix if installed incorrectly.
-The inspector should also look for issues regarding fire safety and ventilation, and test appliances throughout the home.
+The inspector will also look for issues regarding fire safety and ventilation and test appliances throughout the home.

 Making sense of the inspection findings

 After the inspection is complete, you’ll receive a detailed home inspection report that can be between 20-50 pages total.

 A longer report doesn’t necessarily mean the house you’ve selected is a money pit; it could be an indicator of a thorough inspector who has identified many smaller issues that you can use as leverage for your negotiation.

 Review the report in full with your Realtor and determine how to proceed.
 If the inspection has identified many issues, you may decide that the home has too many issues to fix or you can ask for a price reduction as compensation for future fixes is common.